shakedown-street/jprice/jprice/backup/posts/load-balancer-basics.md

-For a system to be scalable means that it can handle increased load, data, and users efficiently without a drop in perormance or requiring a complete redesign.
+For a system to be scalable means that it can handle increased load, data, and users efficiently without a drop in performance or requiring a complete redesign.

 There are two ways to scale a system:

-1. **Scale Vertically** (Scaling Up): Adding more power to a single machine
+1. **Scale Vertically** (Scaling Up): Increasing power to a single machine

+   - Pros: Easier to implement and manage
+   - Cons: Limited by the maximum capacity of a single machine and can lead to downtime during upgrades

-   Example: Upgrading a backend server from 4GB RAM to 8GB RAM or from 2 CPU cores to 4 CPU cores.
+> Example: Upgrading a backend server from 2 CPU cores/4GB RAM to 4 CPU cores/8GB RAM.

-   - Pros: Simple to implement
-   - Cons: There's a hardware limit to how much you can scale vertically, and it can be expensive.

-2. **Scale Horizontally** (Scaling Out): Adding more machines to the system
+2. **Scale Horizontally** (Scaling Out): Adding more machines to distribute the load

-   Example: Instead of one large server, use multiple smaller servers (e.g. load balancer, web server, database server)

-   - Pros: Can scale infinitely and is more fault tolerant
+   - Pros: Not limited by a single machine's capacity, better fault tolerance
-   - Cons: More complex to monitor and implement
+   - Cons: More complex to implement and manage

+> Example: Adding more backend servers to handle incoming requests.

 ---

 To scale a web app horizontally, you can add more servers behind a **load balancer**.

-What is load balancing?

 Load balancing is the process of distributing incoming network traffic across multiple servers.